mesbekmek/Shoutout/project_proposal.md

 ## The Solution

 This project will focus on allowing the user to create a shoutout - a video compilation designed to be collaborative and sharable.
+The three components will be: 1.
+The creator 2.
+The collaborator 3.
+The recepient.
 The two categories this project aims to expand on are:

 ####Video Compilation